sourcegraph/about/blogposts/2021/dev-tool-time-amir-rajan.md

 ## Developing ergonomically

 Amir's hardware setup has developed over time to increase his efficiency and improve his workflows, even as it decreases the physical stress on his body.
 His software development environment has done much the same.
-While Amir used Vim and modal editing, he wanted a configuration language better than Vimscript.
+Though Amir uses Vim and modal editing, he wanted a configuration language better than Vimscript.
 Emacs, with [`evil-mode`](https://github.com/emacs-evil/evil) for modal editing and keybindings, provides a profoundly moldable development environment.
-To keep it lightweight and responsive, and inheriting from his time with Vim, Amir uses Emacs in the terminal, [Alacritty](https://github.com/alacritty/alacritty) in his case.
+To keep it lightweight and responsive, and inheriting from his time with Vim, Amir uses Emacs in the terminal–[Alacritty](https://github.com/alacritty/alacritty), in his case.

-DragonRuby Game Toolkit emerged from a desire for a game engine with a fast feedback loop, and Ruby proved exceptional as a powerful language, whose dynamic character keeps open the possible futures of any given game Amir works on.
-The foundation of a game, here its programming language, needs to be flexible enough to not restrict it.
+DragonRuby Game Toolkit emerged from a desire for a game engine with a fast feedback loop.
+Ruby proved to be a powerful language and its dynamic character keeps open the possible futures of any game Amir works on.
+The foundation of a game–its programming language–needs to be flexible enough to not restrict it.

 <figure>
     <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">